Greater sage-grouse: Nest selection

 Quality of nesting habitat surrounding the lek is the most important factor in population success.
 Adequacy of cover is critical for nesting.
 Too little can exist: where 13% was the average total crown cover on Idaho range, nests were located where average cover was 17%.
 No hens nested in the most arid, open areas with less than 10% total shrub cover.
 Too much also can occur: average shrub cover at 87 nest sites was 18.4%, and in more dense cover, greater sage-grouse did not nest where total shrub cover was greater than 25%.
 In Utah, no nests occurred where threetip sagebrush cover exceeded 35%.

 Sagebrush forms the nesting cover for most greater sage-grouse nests throughout the West, with concealment being the basic requirement.
 Rabbitbrush (Chrysothamnus spp.) is occasionally used for nesting cover with greasewood (Sarcobatus vermiculatus) and shadscale (Atriplex canescens) being rarely used.

 Greater sage-grouse prefer relatively tall sagebrush with an open canopy for nesting.
 In Utah, 33% of 161 nests were under silver sagebrush that was 14 to 25 in tall, while big sagebrush of the same height accounted for 24% of nests.
-In a threetip sagebrush (A. tripartata) habitat averaging 8 in (20 cm) in height, hens selected the tallest plants for nesting cover.
+In a threetip sagebrush (A. tripartata) habitat averaging 20 cm in height, hens selected the tallest plants for nesting cover.
 Similarly in Wyoming, 92% of nests in Wyoming big sagebrush were in areas where vegetation was 10 to 20 in tall and cover did not exceed 50%.

 In Montana, when sagebrush characteristics around 31 successful and 10 unsuccessful nests were compared, successful nests had greater than average sagebrush cover surrounding the nest and were located in stands with a higher average canopy cover (27%) than unsuccessful nests (20%).
 The average height of sagebrush cover over all nests was 15.9 in as compared to an average height of 9.2 in in adjacent areas.

 During the nesting season, cocks and hens without nests use "relatively open" areas for feeding, and roost in "dense" patches of sagebrush.

 Brood rearing

 Clutch size ranges from six to eight eggs; incubation time is 25 to 27 days.
+The eggs measure 5.5–5.8 cm in length and 3.8–3.9 cm in width.
 Greater sage-grouse apparently have high rates of nest desertion and nest predation.
 Data from several sage grouse studies indicate a range of nesting success from 23.7 to 60.3%, with predation accounting for 26 to 76% of lost nests.

 Chicks are precocial and can feed themselves.
 They fly by two weeks of age, although their movements are limited until they are two to three weeks old.
-They can sustain flight by five to six weeks of age.
-Juveniles are relatively independent by the time they have completed their first molt at 10 to 12 weeks of age.
+They can do sustained flight by five to six weeks old.
+Juveniles are relatively independent by the time they have completed their first molt at 10 to 12 weeks old.